 - Obtain recommendations for appointment from the Audit Committee [Section 139 (11), 177]

 Where a Company is required to constitute an Audit Committee under section 177, shall receive a recommendation from the committee for the appointment and remuneration of the Auditor.
 In other cases, the Board shall itself consider the matter of rotation of auditors and make its recommendation for appointment of the next auditor by the members in annual general meeting.
-[For convening meeting of Audit Committee, Refer the Procedure for Conducting Audit Committee Meeting].
+Please refer to the Procedure for Conducting Audit Committee Meeting for the detailed procedure

 - Convene a Meeting of Board of Directors [As per Section 173 & Secretarial Standard-1 (SS-1)]